Getting Here and Travelling Around

 Planning your transport and parking should form an essential part of your plan for climbing Snowdon.
 With over ½ a million visitors every year visiting the mountain, car parks can often be full in the warmer months by 7am!
 If you can we suggest coming during the week rather than on a weekend, and avoiding school holidays.
 Late September and early October can be a great time to visit.

 Details can be found in our paths guide below on the best parking and transport options for each path.
 If you plan on walking up the Pyg or Miners track we highly recommend using the Sherpa bus.
-You can view and download the Snowdon Sherpa Timetable from the Gwynedd Council website.
+Please note that you cannot park at Pen y Pass without pre-booking a parking space.
+If the car park is full and you are keen to walk from Pen-y-Pass you can use the Snowdon Sherpa Park and Ride Service running from Nant Peris and Llanberis car parks.
+Full timetables can be found on the Gwynedd Council website.

 Llŷn Fflecsi Coastal Bus